JESUS THE LAWGIVER (Part 2)

 Perhaps you're saying ...
 "Ah, but that's the Old Testament.
 We don't have to live by the Old Testament any longer".
 You think that's the case?
 Then, let's take a look at what Jesus Himself had to say about this in the New Testament:

 Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil.
 And when he had fasted forty days and forty nights, he was afterward an hungred.
 And when the tempter came to him, he said, If thou be the Son of God, command that these stones be made bread.
-But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God (Matt 4:1-4 - KJV).
+But he answered and said, It is written, Man shall not live by bread only, but man lives by every word that proceeds out of the mouth of the Lord (Deut.
+8:1-3 - Amplified Bible).

 Do not think that I have come to do away with or undo the Law or the Prophets; I have come not to do away with or undo but to complete and fulfill them.
 For truly I tell you, until the sky and earth pass away and perish, not one smallest letter nor one little hook [identifying certain Hebrew letters] will pass from the Law until all things [it foreshadows] are accomplished.
 Whoever then breaks or does away with or relaxes one of the least [important] of these commandments and teaches men so shall be called least [important] in the kingdom of heaven, but he who practices them and teaches others to do so shall be called great in the kingdom of heaven.
 For I tell you, unless your righteousness (your uprightness and your right standing with God) is more than that of the scribes and Pharisees, you will never enter the kingdom of heaven (Matt 5:17-20 - Amplified Bible).